NataliaLKB/learn-git-basics/README.md

 * Being able to see what differences exist between commits

-* Being able to move between difference commits (or places in time).
+* Being able to move between different commits (or places in time).
 This is especially useful if something became broken while you were working on it, and you need to start again.

 In the introduction section of this tutorial, we won't be able to cover all these benefits in practise extensively.
 However, we will aim to give you all the information you will need to know by the end.